Salute to Local Government Awards

 We are again accepting nominations for our 30th annual Salute to Local Government.
 The Salute is a unique event that highlights and celebrates the value of public sector performance and the benefits that public sector innovation and excellence bring to taxpayers and our community as a whole.
 We welcome nominations for local governments and school districts across Wisconsin.

 The award categories recognize outstanding performance by local governments and school districts in the areas of effective problem-solving, advancement of racial equity, intergovernmental cooperation, and private-public cooperation.
-In addition, our Norman N. Gill award, Jean B. Tyler Leader of the Future, and Pandemic Hero award recognize individual excellence.
+In addition, our Norman N. Gill and Jean B. Tyler Leader of the Future awards recognize individual excellence.

 Click on a category below to view details and submit a nomination.